International companies have a particular interest in

-Their international expansion offers access to massive customer bases, and therefore, a rapid growth → thus cultural differences in local markets arise.
+Their international expansion offers access to massive customer bases and, therefore, rapid growth.

-That’s why, for such move, it is of vital importance to take into account:
+For such a move, it is of vital importance to take into account:

 - cultural variations and cultural barriers to communication